blade-ui-kit/blade-icons/README.md

 php artisan icons:cache
 ```

 This will create a `blade-icons.php` file in `bootstrap/cache` similar to the `packages.php` cached file.
-It'll contain a manifest of all known sets and its icons with their location on their specific disk.
+It'll contain a manifest of all known sets and icons with their path locations.

 Caching icons means you won't be able to add extra icons, change paths for icon sets or install/remove icon packages.
 To do so make sure you first clear the icons cache and cache after you've made these changes: